SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.ja.md

 ### Let’s start with an example

-Larry has written a web site which allows users to order their own custom unicorns.
+Larry has written a web site which allows users to order their custom unicorns.

 The general workflow (what we'll call the “happy path”) is something